 Referring to the previously mentioned ARTICO-jurisdiction of the ECHR: no matter whether the risk is 49:1 or 'only' 9:1, it indicates that an individual can only make use of the right to end his or her life self-determinedly by accepting such a high risk of failure and therefore an unbearable (further) deterioration of his or her state of health.
-This signifies however, that the right to end ones life self-determinedly under the conditions currently found in Australia neither practical nor efficient.
+This signifies however, that the right to end ones life self-determinedly and self-enacted under the conditions currently found in the State of Victoria is neither practical nor efficient.